 - Must be a member of ASCO (any membership category) or have submitted a membership application with the grant application.

-- Must be a citizen or permanent resident of a country defined by the World Bank as Low-Income or Middle-Income, and currently residing in that country.
+- Must be a citizen or permanent resident of a country defined by the World Bank as Low-Income, Lower-Middle Income, or Upper-Middle Income, and currently residing in that country.

 - Must be affiliated with the applicant organization.

 All applications must be submitted in accordance to the requirements and instructions of the International Innovation Grant Request for Proposals (RFP).
 All application materials must be in English and must be submitted through the Grants Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.